DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/current-time-visualization.md

 ## Basic Usage

 Import the [CurrentTimeIndicator](../reference/current-time-indicator.md) plugin.
 Use its `updateInterval` property to change the Indicator's update interval.
-Its `shadePastCells` and `reduceBrightnessOfPastAppointments` are used to differentiate between past and future (including present) cells and appointments.
-Note that the current time indicator is not displayed by [MonthView](../reference/month-view.md) but `shadePastCells` and `reduceBrightnessOfPastAppointments` work with this plugin as well.
+Its `shadePastCells` and `shadePastAppointments` are used to differentiate between past and future (including present) cells and appointments.
+Note that the current time indicator is not displayed by [MonthView](../reference/month-view.md) but `shadePastCells` and `shadePastAppointments` work with this plugin as well.

 The following demo shows how to use the current time indicator: